aziabatz/cunqa/README.md

 ## RUN YOUR FIRST DISTRIBUTED PROGRAM

 Once **CUNQA** is installed, the basic workflow to use it is:
-1. Raise the desired number of QPUs with the command `qraise`.
+1. Raise the desired QPUs with the command `qraise`.
-2. Run circuits on the raised QPUs:
+2. Run circuits on the QPUs:
 2.1.
-Connect to the QPUs through the python script.
+Connect to the QPUs through the python API.
 2.2.
 Define the circuits to execute.
 2.3.
 Execute the circuits on the QPUs.
 3. Drop the raised QPUs with the command `qdrop`.